ruixing76/alta2023/src/pages/call-for-papers/index.md

 ALTA invites the submission of papers and presentations on all aspects of natural language processing, including, but not limited to:

-- phonology, morphology, syntax, semantics, pragmatics, and discourse;
+- phonology, morphology, syntax, semantics, pragmatics, and discourse
-- speech understanding and generation;
+- speech understanding and generation
-- interpreting spoken and written language;
+- interpreting spoken and written language
-- natural language generation;
+- natural language generation
-- linguistic, mathematical, and psychological models of language;
+- linguistic, mathematical, and psychological models of language
-- NLP-based information extraction and retrieval;
+- NLP-based information extraction and retrieval
-- corpus-based and statistical language modelling;
+- corpus-based and statistical language modelling
-- machine translation and translation aids;
+- machine translation and translation aids
-- question answering and information extraction;
+- question answering and information extraction
-- natural language interfaces and dialogue systems;
+- natural language interfaces and dialogue systems
-- natural language and multimodal systems;
+- natural language and multimodal systems
-- message and narrative understanding systems;
+- message and narrative understanding systems
-- evaluations of language systems;
+- evaluations of language systems
-- embodied conversational agents;
+- embodied conversational agents
-- computational lexicography;
+- computational lexicography
-- summarisation;
+- summarisation
-- language resources;
+- language resources
-- topic modelling and unsupervised language analysis;
+- topic modelling and unsupervised language analysis
-- social media analysis and processing;
+- social media analysis and processing
+- search and information retrieval
-- domain-specific adaptation of natural language processing algorithms; and
+- domain-specific adaptation of natural language processing algorithms
-- applied natural language processing and/or applications in industry.
+- applied natural language processing and/or applications in industry

 We particularly encourage submissions that broaden the scope of our community through the consideration of practical applications of language technology and through multi-disciplinary research.
 We also specifically encourage submissions from industry.